Lipman Bers: Biography

-Bers was born in Riga, then under the rule of the Russian Czars, and spent several years as a child in Saint Petersburg; his family returned to Riga in approximately 1919, by which time it was part of independent Latvia.
+Bers was born in Riga, then under the rule of the Russian Tsars, and spent several years as a child in Saint Petersburg after his hometown fell to invading Germany in 1915; his family returned to Riga in approximately 1919, by which time it was part of independent Latvia.
 In Riga, his mother was the principal of a Jewish elementary school, and his father became the principal of a Jewish high school, both of which Bers attended, with an interlude in Berlin while his mother, by then separated from his father, attended the Berlin Psychoanalytic Institute.
 After high school, Bers studied at the University of Zurich for a year, but had to return to Riga again because of the difficulty of transferring money from Latvia in the international financial crisis of the time.
 He continued his studies at the University of Riga, where he became active in socialist politics, including giving political speeches and working for an underground newspaper.
-In the aftermath of the Latvian coup in 1934 by right-wing leader Kārlis Ulmanis, Bers was targeted for arrest but fled the country, first to Estonia and then to Czechoslovakia.
+In the aftermath of the 1934 Latvian coup d'état by right-wing leader Kārlis Ulmanis, Bers was targeted for arrest but fled the country, first to Estonia and then to Czechoslovakia.